Come celebrate Martin Luther King, Jr. Day with us!

 Join us for a nature quest!
 Search through our grounds and then again when you are home for typically unnoticed aspects of nature.
 Discover the beloved community that quietly surrounds us, find hidden gems, and capture nature-based memories that will last a lifetime.
 Guests who participate can take the scavenger hunt home, and those who turn it in will receive a special reward!

-Not only are we celebrating MLK Day, it’s also National Blood Donor month!
+Not only are we celebrating MLK Day, but it’s also National Blood Donor Month!
 Support your beloved community by giving a potentially life-saving gift of blood.
-If you are signed up, you are welcomed to tour the Aquarium free of charge!
-AND, all those who donate in the month of January will be entered to win a trip to Superbowl LVII in Arizona!
+If you are signed up, you are welcome to tour the Aquarium free of charge!
+And, all those who donate in the month of January will be entered to win a trip to Superbowl LVII in Arizona!

 Make a Bird Feeder and Insect IDing

 The final day of our Beloved Community celebration highlights the unassuming critters who do a lot more for us than we may realize.
 The birds, the bees, the pollinators, even the flies!
-Join us and create a bird feeder and community bird houses to attract different birds that will keep our garden safe from bugs.
+Join us and create a bird feeder and community birdhouses to attract different birds that will keep our garden safe from bugs.
 Learn what bugs are good for a garden, and what natural methods we can utilize to keep harmful bugs away from our community garden.
-Guests will be welcomed to take their bird feeders home, or leave them with us to attract birds to the area.
+Guests will be welcome to take their bird feeders home or leave them with us to attract birds to the area.